monad-developers/kuru-terminal/subgraph/README.md

-# The Graph Subgraph for Kuru Orderbook
+# Subgraph for Kuru Orderbook

-This directory contains a subgraph for indexing events from the Kuru Orderbook contracts on the Monad testnet using The Graph Protocol.
+This directory contains the shared subgraph code used for indexing events from Kuru Orderbook contracts on the Monad testnet.
+The same codebase can be deployed to multiple subgraph providers including The Graph, Alchemy, and Goldsky.

 ## Configuration Files